rzrymiak/uBlock/README.md

 Development version available at <https://github.com/el1t/uBlock-Safari#ublock-originfor-safari>.

-Warning: It is not possible for extensions like uBlock Origin to work with Safari 13+.
+Warning: It's not possible for extensions like uBlock Origin to work with Safari 13+.
 See <https://github.com/el1t/uBlock-Safari/issues/158>.

 Note that issues specific to the Safari fork are the responsibility of the current maintainer, I have no control over the code base of the fork.